rhadamanthe/host-grabber-pp/docs/en/index.md

 Here is a sample code showing how to invoke HG ++ from your own extension.
-Notice that IG ++ does not return any response, it only explores the URL, opens its downloads view and the retrieve the media files it found.
+Notice that IG ++ does not return any response, it only explores the URL, opens its downloads view and retrieves the media files it found.

 ```javascript
 browser.runtime.sendMessage(